 There are two ways you can go here.
 Many women like an efficient cross bag with a long strap that leaves their hands-free for suitcases and carry-ons.
 I prefer a big lightweight tote.

 My kids and husband are always asking me to carry their keys or sunglasses or gum, or whatever, but I have stuff I need to carry too, like my earphones and magazines.
-I need a lot of space, so I carry a large, lightweight tote that has everything in one spot.
+I need a lot of space, so I take a large, lightweight tote that has everything in one spot.
 That’s much better than carrying my purse, plus a bunch of little small things in small bags.